 Karlsson has a goal and 3 assists, Sharks beat Wild 5-2

-SAN JOSE, Calif.
-(AP) — Erik Karlsson had a goal and three assists, and the San Jose Sharks beat Minnesota 5-2 on Thursday night to snap the Wild’s six-game winning streak.
+SAN JOSE — Erik Karlsson had a goal and three assists, and the San Jose Sharks beat Minnesota 5-2 on Thursday night to snap the Wild’s six-game winning streak.

 Karlsson scored on a one-timer 44 seconds into the game to extend his points streak to nine games.
 Noah Gregor, Timo Meier, Kevin Labanc, and Oscar Lindblom also scored for San Jose, and James Reimer made 24 saves.